Jennifer Wagner Blystone, piano, violin

 Jessica Mitchell has been playing and studying the cello from a young age.
 She previously attended the Esther Boyer College of Music at Temple University, where she studied with Jeffrey Solow and was a member of the Temple University Symphony Orchestra, as well as several smaller orchestras and chamber ensembles.
 While at Temple, she received chamber music coaching from David Kim and Sidney Curtiss of the Philadelphia Orchestra.

 Jessica is a graduate of Moravian College with a bachelor degree of music in education.
 While at Moravian, she won the student concerto competition in 2010 and was a member of the piano trio, baroque ensemble, and section leader of the Moravian College Community Orchestra.
-In 2011, she created the Strike A Chord Community Orchestra, a summer group in Walnutport, PA that gives adult students and students with no orchestra programs in their schools the opportunity to play in an ensemble.
+In 2011, she created the Strike A Chord Community Orchestra, a summer group in Walnutport, PA, that gives adult students and students with no orchestra programs in their schools the opportunity to play in an ensemble.
 Currently, Jessica is the orchestra director at Lebanon Middle/High School and cellist with the Lancaster-based quartet, Vivace Strings.
 She teaches cello privately at the Community Music Institute at Lebanon Valley College in Annville PA and Strike a Chord Music in Walnutport PA.
 As a private instructor for many years, her specialty is catering each lesson to the individual student.
 Jessica is in the process of obtaining her M.M. in Orchestral Conducting from Messiah Collge.